 - c.
-A Healthcare Plan, accompanied by an explanation of why and how it is used, is sent to all parents of children with a long-term medical condition.
-This is sent: - at the start of the school year - at enrolment - when a diagnosis is first communicated to the school. - d.
-If a child has a short-term medical condition that requires medication during school hours, a medication form plus explanation is sent to the child's parents to complete.
+A Healthcare Plan, accompanied by an explanation of why and how it is used, is sent toi.
+Parents at this school are regularly reminded all parents of children with a long-term medical to update their child's Healthcare Plan if their condition.
+This is sent: - at the start of the school year - at enrolment - when a diagnosis is first communicated change. to the school. - d.
+If a child has a short-term medical condition that requires medication during school hours, a least once a year. medication form plus explanation is sent to the child's parents to complete.

-See Appendix 1 - Form 2 See Appendix 1 - Form 3a
+See Appendix 1 - Form 2

+See Appendix 1 - Form 3a

-e.
+- e.
 The parents, healthcare professional and child with a medical condition are asked to fill out the child's Healthcare Plan together.
-Parents then return these completed forms to the school.

-f.
-This school ensures that a relevant member of school staff is also present, if required to help draw up a Healthcare Plan for children with complex healthcare or educational needs.
+Parents then return these completed forms to the school. - f.
+This school ensures that a relevant member of school staff is also present, if required to child has a medical emergency or if there have been changes to their symptoms (getting better or worse), or their medication and treatments j.
+Every child with a Healthcare Plan at this school has their plan discussed and reviewed at

-School Healthcare Plan register